-That's where we're at right now with regard to e-mail.
+That’s where we’re at right now with regard to e-mail.
 Hardly anyone I come in contact with anymore lacks an e-mail address.
-I find "What's your e-mail address?" slipping from my tongue more often than, "Do you have e-mail?"
-It's become such a useful business tool at such little cost that hardly anyone continues to resist adopting this technology.
+I find “What’s your e-mail address?” slipping from my tongue more often than “Do you have e-mail?”
+It’s become such a useful business tool at such little cost, hardly anyone continues to resist adopting this technology.
 (There still may be a few holdouts among the people reading this.
-Rest assured you'll eventually get online, probably sooner rather than later.)
+Rest assured, you’ll eventually get online, probably sooner rather than later.)

-Even without a capable person on staff, plenty of Web site hosting services are available.
-The price has dropped considerably in recent years due to fierce competition after the dotcom collapse flooded the market with Internet-savvy unemployeds.
+Even without a capable person on staff, there are plenty of Web site-hosting services available.
+The price has dropped considerably in recent years, due to fierce competition after the dot-com collapse flooded the market with many Internet-savvy unemployeds.
 Having a Web site probably will cost you less than maintaining a fax or a second phone line.
 Web sites do not entail usage costs like fax or phone systems.
 This means once the fixed costs are covered, you can reach an almost infinite number of people with little added investment.

 2. An Internet presence marks you as “with it.”
 Most contractor Web sites are little more than electronic brochures, but that’s OK.
 Better to have a simple Web site providing basic information about your company and a means of contact than none at all.
 As you grow more sophisticated, you can improve upon it gradually.
 Simply having a Web address on your trucks, business cards, stationery and promotional literature marks you as in sync with the modern world.

 Conversely, lack of a Web site may raise questions in many people’s minds about your company’s technological savvy.
 If you make it hard for them to find you, they won’t.